ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 - **ignore-fee-limits**=_BOOL_

-  Allow nodes which establish channels to us to set any fee they want.
+  Allow nodes which establish channels to us to set any fee they want, up to a maximum of 1000000perkw (4000 sat/vB).
 This may result in a channel which cannot be closed, should fees increase, but make channels far more reliable since we never close it due to unreasonable fees.

 - **commit-time**=_MILLISECONDS_